jaouasamar/LinearData/README.md

 # LinearData
-Algorithm that finds sum of distincts and communs elt in two tables using Array and Hash Table data structures.
+Algorithm that finds sum of distincts and overlapping elt in two tables using Array and Hash Table data structures.